 Life-altering circumstances can affect anyone at any time-a family can be devastated by a severe accident, illness or loss of the breadwinner.
 A family’s tragedy can become unmanageable or simply unbearable if the family has nowhere to turn.

-Originally founded to fund technical, educational and safety-related studies to advance the roofing industry, The Roofing Industry Alliance for Progress recently has expanded its funding initiatives to help our own, which includes reaching out to the roofing community and its members and helping fund efforts dedicated to good works and charitable giving.
-The funding mission expansion will serve to balance the programs supported by the Alliance to enable us to affect more lives in the roofing industry.
+Originally founded to fund technical, educational and safety-related studies to advance the roofing industry, the Roofing Alliance recently has expanded its funding initiatives to help our own, which includes reaching out to the roofing community and its members and helping fund efforts dedicated to good works and charitable giving.
+The funding mission expansion will serve to balance the programs supported by the Roofing Alliance to enable us to affect more lives in the roofing industry.

-The Alliance will avoid giving cash disbursements when possible.
-Examples of the types of assistance the Alliance anticipates providing include:
+The Roofing Alliance will avoid giving cash disbursements when possible.
+Examples of the types of assistance the Roofing Alliance anticipates providing include:

 Nominees selected for funding will be contacted directly.
 If this is not feasible or possible, nominators should designate an alternative contact person.
 Nominators will be advised of the distribution of the funds made to those they nominated.
 As a condition of accepting funding, nominees must agree to a level of public relations activities that is appropriate to the situation.
 Nominees also must give consent to a verification process that may include but not be limited to background and credit checks.